JohnnyJunhwiMun/Dubins-car-dynamics/README.md

 ## Overview

 This project demonstrates a simulation of the Dubins car dynamics along with a comparison of its trajectory against predictions made by a pre-trained neural network.
-The Dubins car model is commonly used in path planning and optimal path problems; it represents a simplified vehicle with state variables for position \((x, y)\) and heading angle \(\theta\).
+The Dubins car model is commonly used in path planning and optimal path problems; it represents a simplified vehicle with state variables for position \((x, y)\) and heading angle (θ).

 ---